Why Consistency In Trading Is Important

 My previous post on how I screw up by second-guessing my strategies made me change my trading habits (for the better).
 I have taken two actions for my day trading:

-- After the open I make sure my Excel program are running (I enter positions completely automatically).
+- After the open, I make sure my Excel program is running (I enter positions completely automatically).
 Then I go outside to walk my dog or simply have a cup of coffee.
 After 30 mins I return and have a second look.

 - After 2 hours of trading, I close all my positions.

 Results have improved and it also feels a lot better.
 This is much more relaxing.
 To look at P/L through the day is detrimental to both consistency and health, at least for me.
 It’s extremely hard to detach from money.